penseipublicidade/website/docs/getting-started/adaptive-apps.md

 There is also a number of iOS-style controls in Flet that are called Cupertino controls.

-Cupertino controls usually have a matching Material control that has [`adaptive`](/docs/controls#adaptive) property which by default is `False`.
+Cupertino controls usually have a matching Material control that has [`adaptive`](/docs/controls#adaptive) property which defaults to`False`.
 When using a Material control with `adaptive` property set to `True`, a different control will be created depending on the platform, for example:
 ```python
 ft.Checkbox(adaptive=True, value=True, label="Adaptive Checkbox")
 ```